testdouble/ecto_resource/README.md

 * These functions may tend to accumulate drift from the standard API by inviting edits for new use-cases, reducing the usefulness of naming conventions.
 * The burden of locally testing wrapper functions, yields low value for the writing and maintainence investment.

 In short, at best this code is redundant and at worst is a deviant entanglement of modified conventions.
-All of which amounts to a more-painful development experience. `EctoResource` was created to ease this pain.
+All of which amounts to a more-painful development experience. `EctoCooler` was created to ease this pain.

 Features
 --------

 ### Generate CRUD functions for a given `Ecto.Repo` and `Ecto.Schema`

-`EctoResource` can be used to generate CRUD functions for a given `Ecto.Repo` and `Ecto.Schema`.
+`EctoCooler` can be used to generate CRUD functions for a given `Ecto.Repo` and `Ecto.Schema`.
 By default it will create every function needed to create, read, update, and delete the resouce.
 It includes the `!` version of each function (where relevant) that will raise an error instead of return a value.

 ### Allow customization of generated resources